Phil Read: Four stroke years

 Read entered TT events from 1977, winning the F1 (Formula 1) race on the works Honda CB750 SOHC and Senior race on a Suzuki.
 Again on the Honda for 1978 F1, he recorded a DNF but was placed 4th in the Classic.
 These races led to Honda producing a limited-production of 150 'Phil Read Replica' Formula 1 race-styled roadsters based on the CB750F2 with styling accessories by Seeley in Honda Britain colours of blue and red.

-He competed in the 1978 TT against Mike Hailwood, who made a famous comeback riding a Ducati 900SS provided by Manchester dealer Sports Motorcycles.
-After another four year hiatus, Read's last race was at the Isle of Man TT in 1982 at the age of 43.
-The FIM named him a Grand Prix "Legend" in 2002.
+Read competed in the 1978 TT against Mike Hailwood, who made a famous comeback riding a Ducati 900SS provided by Manchester dealer Sports Motorcycles.
+After another four-year hiatus, Read's last race was at the Isle of Man TT in 1982 at the age of 43.

 A lesser-known aspect of Read's career was his involvement in endurance racing.
 He rode a Honda in the 24-hour Bol d'Or endurance race at Le Mans; and he won the Thruxton 500 endurance race in 1962 and 1963.